rohsins/ListOfProjects/README.md

 * Optimized performance for low-latency transmission and efficient data handling, enhancing system reliability.
 * Ensured robust error handling and protocol compatibility to maintain consistent and secure communication.

-### Unixevents - 2019
+### Unixevents (2019)
 * Developed a Node.js library to facilitate communication between Node.js applications via Unix sockets and Node.js events.
 * Implemented efficient message exchange and event-based communication, ensuring smooth interaction between distributed applications.
 * Optimized for low-latency performance, scalability, and seamless integration with existing Node.js projects.
 * Ensured reliable handling of multiple connections and events in a concurrent environment.

-### RAM Database - 2018
+### RAM Database (2018)
 * Developed a database to manage cache and routing tables for a Network Server, optimizing data storage and retrieval.
 * Implemented efficient data structures for fast lookups, ensuring quick access to routing information and reducing server latency.
 * Designed the system to support high-throughput environments, maintaining real-time performance for network operations.
 * Ensured data consistency and integrity across the cache and routing tables to support reliable network communication.

-### Customized MQTT Broker - 2018
+### Customized MQTT Broker (2018)
 * Forked and customized the Mosquitto MQTT broker from the Paho repository, incorporating nonstandard functionality to address specific use case requirements.
 * Added new features and optimizations to enhance performance, security, and scalability beyond the default MQTT specifications.
 * Tailored the broker to support custom message processing and extended protocols, ensuring efficient, low-latency communication.
 * Maintained compatibility with MQTT standards while integrating unique functionalities into the system.

-### Customized LoRaWAN Packet forwarder - 2017
+### Customized LoRaWAN Packet forwarder (2017)
-* Customized LoRaWAN packet forwarder for additional functionality – logging communications with LoRa Network Server, forked from Semtech GitHub repository.
+* Modified and enchanced the Semtech LoRaWAN packet forwarder to include extended communication logging with the LoRa Network Server.
+* Implemented additional diagnostic and debugging features to improve network monitoring and fault analysis.
+* Maintained compatibility with the original protocol while optimizing for custom deployment needs.

+### WCS Firmware Validator (2017)
+* A GUI-based software tool that takes a generic firmware image and customizes it for a specific device by encrypting the firmware with a device-specific key, ensuring that only the intended device can decrypt and run it.

 ### Flood Alert Service (2016)
 * Developed software to connect to the SMPP gateway of a cellular service provider for disseminating alert messages to flood-prone areas.
 * Designed specifically for the Department of Hydrology and Meteorology, enabling timely distribution of critical weather and flood alerts to the public.